Quiet Corner: Description

-Northeastern Connecticut is, in contrast to the rest of the state, far more rural, with large swaths of scenic farmland, rivers and lakes, woodlands, and state forests.
-Its population centers are largely rural and semi-rural historic towns (many with legacies stretching back to the American Colonial Era), and most with populations below 10,000 residents.
-As such, it is one of the least-urbanized districts along the Northeast Megalopolis.
-Many of the towns are within a long commuting distance of Boston; although none are considered a part of the Boston Metropolitan Area.
-Only the Interstate 395 highway corridor passes through the heart of the Quiet Corner as a nationally signed part of the Interstate Highway System, linking the area to Worcester, MA (and by extension the Massachusetts Turnpike), and also the Connecticut Shoreline.
-Additionally, but of less note, Interstate 84 passes near the western periphery of the region, providing a tenuous link with Hartford and the rest of the state.
-Although not major thoroughfares, Route 44 and Route 6 help to criss-cross the Quiet Corner, providing rural, but relatively straightforward East-West transit to both Providence, RI, and Hartford for local residents.
+Northeastern Connecticut is more rural than the rest of the state, with large swaths of scenic farmland, rivers and lakes, woodlands, and state forests.
+Its population centers are largely rural and semi-rural historic towns (many founded during the American Colonial Era), and most with populations below 10,000.
+It is one of the least-urbanized districts along the Northeast Megalopolis.
+The region is considered a core part of the Last Green Valley National Heritage Corridor, a source of pride and identity that many residents of the area seek to preserve.

-Due to its relative isolation, The Quiet Corner is considered a core part of the Last Green Valley National Heritage Corridor, a source of pride and identity which many residents of the area seek to preserve.Under some definitions of the Quiet Corner, the region's largest town is Windham, including the borough of Willimantic, with a population of 25,000.
-Under a more conservative definition of the region, however, the largest town is Killingly, with a population of nearly 18,000.
-As paradoxical as it may seem, it can be noted that the Willimantic and Windham area is sometimes not considered a part of the Quiet Corner proper, as its much larger population size, urbanized/industrial setting, and location at the extreme southwestern corner of Windham County (with stronger ties to Manchester, Hartford, and Norwich) seek to divide the town from the more rural settings further north and east.
-It can generally be agreed upon that the core of today's Quiet Corner encompasses the towns of Pomfret, Killingly, Putnam, Woodstock, Brooklyn, Thompson, Eastford, Hampton, Chaplin, Plainfield, Canterbury, Sterling, and Scotland.
-Towns bordering the aforementioned region may or may not be considered a part of the Quiet Corner, depending on the resident who is asked.
+Many of the towns are within a long commuting distance of Boston, although none are considered a part of the Boston Metropolitan Area.
+Only Interstate 395 passes through the heart of the Quiet Corner, linking the area to Worcester, Massachusetts (and by extension the Massachusetts Turnpike) and the Connecticut Shoreline.
+Interstate 84 passes near the western periphery of the region, providing a link with Hartford and the rest of the state.
+Route 44 and Route 6 provide local residents relatively straightforward east-west transit to Hartford and Providence, Rhode Island.